 “I am interested in spiritual pratices, structures and identities and processes of interreligious learning in Buddhist Christian dialogue.”

 Chair of OCCURSO Insitute for interreligious and intercultural encounter e.V., Chaplain at Catholic University Chaplaincy of the University of Munich for international and interreligious affairs.
-He is currently teaching at the Ludwig-Maximilain University Munich and University of Salzburg.
+He is currently teaching at the Ludwig-Maximilain University Munich and Professor of Religious Studies at the University of Salzburg.
 Recent Publications: Praxisbuch Interreligiöser Dialog (mit Simone sinn und Aykan Inan (Hgs.)
 (St. Ottilien 2012), Interreligiöses Lernen im buddhistisch-christlichen Dialog: lerntheoretischer Zugang und qualitativ-empirische Untersuchung in Deutschland und Südkorea (St. Ottilien, 2007), Religion in Bewegung (Münster, 2012).

 Prof. Dr. Perry Schmidt-Leukel